Previous dayFebruary 3, 2026Next day

 40.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 28 km SSE of Nikolski, Alaska with origin time 20:13 UTC on February 3, 2026.
-The event originated approximately 40.8 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.1 earthquake 28 km SSE of Nikolski, Alaska at 20:13 UTC on February 3, 2026.
+At a depth of 40.8 km, the event was shallow crustal.
 Geolocation places the event at 52.711°N, -168.655°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03